sakhee-17/sakhee-17.github.io/cv.md

 #### WORK
 ##### Science Writer The Wire, India
 ###### June 2019 - present
 I write science articles for The Wire on a freelance basis.
-FLORIDA INSTITUTE OF TECHNOLOGY

 ##### Resident Assistant, Department of Residence Life
 ###### August 2015 - May 2018